Meet Sophie

 Europaeum Scholars

-I was selected to join the Europaeum Network, which connects scholars across 18 leading European universities.
-Together with other ambitious PhD candidates, we collaboratively design original policy recommendations to shape the future of Europe.
-Our cohort meets every three months in a different location.
-We exchange with renowned scientists, social entrepreneurs, public institutions, cultural figures, philosophers, and more.
+In 2022, I was selected to join the Europaeum Network, which connects scholars across 18 leading European universities.
+Together with other ambitious PhD candidates, we collaboratively designed original policy recommendations to shape the future of Europe.
+Our cohort met every three months in a different location for two years.
+We exchanged with renowned scientists, social entrepreneurs, public institutions, cultural figures, philosophers, and more.

 Travel Experience

-Having lived in 5 countries and visited more than 30, solo or with friends, I consider myself an experienced traveller.
+Having lived in 5 countries and visited above 40, solo or with friends, I consider myself an experienced traveller.

 I have always had a passion for discovering new places, cultures, and people.
 When I turned 18, I decided to leave my home country, Belgium, to study in Spain.
 This instilled a passion for travel I carried with me ever since.

 I have visited Europe extensively, from North to South and West to East.
 In my previous public diplomacy role, I went on regular missions for the EU to Armenia, Azerbaijan, Georgia, Moldova, and Ukraine.
-Some of my favourite recent vacation trips included Morocco, Italy, Bali, Greece, and Israel.
+Some of my favourite recent leisure trips included Argentina, Morocco, Italy, Bali, Greece, and Israel.

-I have recently ventured to explore farther parts of the world, including Asia, North America, and Central America.
-Their breathtaking landscapes and unique cultures have brought me closer to earth and reinvigorated my will to contribute to global justice, especially climate justice.
+I have recently ventured to explore farther parts of the world, including Asia, North America, and Central and South America.
+Their breathtaking landscapes and unique cultures have brought me closer to earth and reinvigorated my will to contribute to global justice.

 Mindset